Last updated: January 13, 2025

-Sorting your DNA matches by places—their current locations and/or your shared ancestral locations—can sometimes help you find DNA answers!
+Sorting your DNA matches by places—their current locations and/or your shared ancestral locations—may help you find DNA answers!
+Learn how to sort DNA matches by place at AncestryDNA, FamilyTreeDNA, MyHeritage, and 23andMe.

 Have you ever sorted your DNA matches by location?
 Either by the reported location of your matches themselves, or according to your shared ancestral locations?